shini4i/argo-watcher/docs/operations/troubleshooting.md

 **Likely causes:**
 - The default `DEPLOYMENT_TIMEOUT` (900 seconds / 15 minutes) is too short for the workload.
 - Argo CD is not detecting the image update.
+- The requested image is not part of the application at all.
+This normally fails immediately rather than timing out — see [Image is not part of application](#image-is-not-part-of-application) for the cases where it cannot be detected.
 - When relying on the built-in GitOps updater: the task was submitted without a valid deploy token or JWT, so the write-back was silently skipped and Argo CD never received the new tag.
 (If image tags are committed by other means — Argo CD Image Updater, your CI — this is expected and not the cause.)

 **How to verify:**